A5308Y/Methodoly/README.md

 Opaque store and opaque ids.
 Workflows should never access anything else than store and their own model.
 Possibly at one point we'll introduce something like elm-taco.

+The key components of the app are the workflows.
+They should be independent, be based on an already existing and tried methodology like GTD, Pomodoro, autofocus, ... and include a short description of how and why they work with a link to their theory.
+Why are they helpful to a human and what is their goal.